FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 2. Make sure your dog is getting enough time with you.

-Sure, we all have busy lives, but Fido is an important member of the family.
+Sure, we all have busy lives, but every dog owner has to remember that Fido is an important member of the family.
 He deserves your attention just as much as other members of the family.
-Be sure that your dog has time with just your attention focused on him daily.
+I recommend that you make sure that your dog has time with just your attention focused on him daily.

 3. Consider making the fenced-in area a place that is Fido’s playground.